pnguyen215/shell/README.md

     - -n : Optional dry-run flag.
 If provided, the command is printed using shell::on_evict instead of executed.
     - folder_path : The folder (directory) from which to select files for zipping.

-  - `fzf_zip_attachment [-n] <folder_path>`
+  - `shell::fzf_zip_attachment [-n] <folder_path>`

 - **`fzf_current_zip_attachment`**
-  Reuses fzf_zip_attachment to zip selected files from the current directory, then renames the resulting zip file to use the current directory's basename and places it inside the current directory.
+  Reuses shell::fzf_zip_attachment to zip selected files from the current directory, then renames the resulting zip file to use the current directory's basename and places it inside the current directory.

   - _Parameters_: